-I’ve worked as a freelance web designer for projects in the United States and Africa, an educational tour guide, and a math teacher.
-As a teenager I manned a French fry station at a fast food behemoth for three months, something statistics say one out of every five Americans does at some point in his or her life.
-If that’s true, I saved four of my countrypeople.
+I’ve worked as an Internet censorship researcher, a freelance web developer and graphic designer for projects in the United States, Uganda, and Kenya, an educational tour guide, and a math teacher (among other things).
+As a teenager I staffed a French fry station at a fast food behemoth for three months, something statistics say one out of every eight Americans does at some point in his or her life.
+If that’s true, I saved seven of my countrypeople.

 Mikhail Gorbachev once told me I look like his granddaughter.